eoinq/SecretSanta/README.md

 # Execution

-There are four exection options as follows.
+There are four execution options as follows.

-### Generate and print out a sample random pairing
+### Random pairing

 ```
 $ python secretsanta.py --random-pairing
 ```

+Samples a random valid pairing, and prints the result for inspection.

 ### Send a test email to ensure SMTP settings are working

 ```
-$ python secretsanta.py --test-mail testaddress@mail.com
+$ python secretsanta.py --test-mail test_address@mail.com
 ```

-### Run the official Secret Santa
+Sends a test email to `test_address@mail.com` to ensure that the SMTP setting are correctly configured.
+Also allows for inspection of formatting of the Secret Santa mail

+### Official

 ```
 $ python secretsanta.py --official
 ```

+Performs the official run.
+Generates a valid pairing, sends out the notification mails to the participants, and saves a record to file in a folder called `previous` (creating it if necessary).

-### Retrieve pairings from a given year
+### Retrieve pairing

 ```
 $ python secretsanta.py --retrieve-pairing year
 ```

+Allows one to check the official pairing from a given `year`.
+The user will be prompted for the `name` of the giver of interest, and can access the complete pairing by entering ALL.